gateway-fm/rpc-docs/apis/starkex/trading/getgasprice.md

 none

 ### **Returns**
-`fast` - number
-Gas price in Wei for quickest onchain transaction confirmation.
+`fast` - number; Gas price in Wei for quickest onchain transaction confirmation.

-`average` - number
-Average gas price in Wei for average onchain transaction speed.
+`average` - number; Average gas price in Wei for average onchain transaction speed.

-`cheap` - number
-Low gas price in Wei and very slow transaction speed.
+`cheap` - number; Low gas price in Wei and very slow transaction speed.

-`fastWait` - number
-The approximate time for a transaction confirmation when using fast as the gas price.
+`fastWait` - number; The approximate time for a transaction confirmation when using fast as the gas price.

-`averageWait` - number
-The approximate time for a transaction confirmation when using average as the gas price.
+`averageWait` - number; The approximate time for a transaction confirmation when using average as the gas price.

-`cheapWait` - number
-The approximate time for a transaction confirmation when using cheap as the gas price.
+`cheapWait` - number; The approximate time for a transaction confirmation when using cheap as the gas price.

 #### **Example**